Naboum/Youtube-Subscription-Input-Search/README.md

 # Youtube-Subscription-Input-Search
-Add an input to dynamically search through own's account subscriptions
+Add an input to search through Your account subscriptions in the sidebar